 EPA has a host of programs and an extensive list of resources to help states assist schools and school districts in creating comprehensive, sustainable strategies that promote healthy learning places for students.
-EPA's Indoor Air Quality (IAQ) Tools for Schools Program, ENERGY STAR for K-12 School Districts, Integrated Pest Management (IPM) for Schools, School Flag Program, and SunWise are just some of the EPA programs and resources that are included in these guidelines.
+EPA's Creating Healthy Indoor Air Quality (IAQ) in Schools, ENERGY STAR for K-12 School Districts, Managing Pests in Schools, School Flag Program, and SunSafety are just some of the EPA programs and resources that are included in these guidelines.

 What is an Effective State Environmental Health Program for Schools?